polichtm/MCW-Azure-Stack/Hands-on lab/HOL step by step - Azure Stack - Operations.md

 1. When prompted, sign in with the Azure Active Directory credentials you provided when provisioning the Azure Stack environment.

-1. In the Azure Stack Admin portal, click **All services**.
+1. In the Azure Stack Admin portal, select **All services**.

-1. In the ADMINISTRATION section, click **Infrastructure backup**.
+1. In the ADMINISTRATION section, select **Infrastructure backup**.

-1. On the Infrastructure backup blade, click **Configure**.
+1. On the Infrastructure backup blade, select **Configure**.

-1. On the Backup controller settings blade, specify the following settings and click **OK**:
+1. On the Backup controller settings blade, specify the following settings and select **OK**:

     -  Backup storage location: **\\AzS-Host1.azurestack.local\Backup**